barbarahelena/reportgenerator/README.md

 - First column: Taxonomic name
 - Second column: Taxonomic rank (D, P, C, O, F, G, S)
 - Remaining columns: Sample abundances with names like `Sample001.kraken2.report_bracken`

+The following taxonomy should occur in your table: Bacteroidota, Bacillota, Pseudomonadota, Parabacteroides, Odoribacter, Blautia, Faecalibacterium, Verrucomicrobiota, Anaerostipes, Lactobacillus, Roseburia, Akkermansia muciniphila, Dorea formicigenerans, Desulfovibrionaceae, Bacteroides, Prevotella, Escherichia, Bifidobacterium.
+Note that taxonomic names such as Bacteroidota and Bacillota were updated around 2021.
+If you're using an older database, these might be named differently.

 ## Output
 The tool generates: